mulcmu/kalico/docs/Load_Cell.md

 **Watchdog task:**
 During homing, a watchdog monitors sensor data.
 If the sensor fails to send measurements for 2 sample periods, the MCU shuts down with error `!!
 Load Cell Probe Error: timed out waiting for sensor data`.
 This usually indicates an ADC fault or inadequate grounding.
 Ensure the frame, power supply, and print bed are grounded.
 Multiple ground connections may be required.
 Sand anodized aluminum at ground connection points for good electrical contact.

+**Tap validation and retries:**
+The probe validates each tap's shape, break-contact timing, and motion chronology.
+Invalid taps are rejected (`is_valid=False`) and retried based on the probe's configured `bad_probe_strategy` and `bad_probe_retries`.
+This prevents accepting fouled or poor-quality taps.
+See [Tap validation error codes](#tap-validation-error-codes) for validation failure types.
+Note that validation catches many but not all bad taps—proper nozzle temperature and cleanliness remain essential.

 ### Testing Probe Operation

 `LOAD_CELL_TEST_TAP [COUNT=<taps>] [TIMEOUT=<seconds>]`\
 _Default COUNT: 3_\
 _Default TIMEOUT: 30_

 Tests probe operation without moving axes.
 Detects the specified number of taps before ending.
 If no tap is detected within the timeout period, the command fails.
+The command validates tap quality and logs validation errors to the console.

 **Note:** Load cell probes do not support `QUERY_ENDSTOPS` or `QUERY_PROBE`, they always return not triggered.
 Use `LOAD_CELL_TEST_TAP` to verify functionality before probing.